maciejpajkowski/InveStory/readme.md

 **The game in its very basic state (as Minimal Viable Product) is ready, however there are a few features more to be implemented:**

+- ~~Improve buy/sell buttons to make them disabled once a condition is met (not enough money to buy something or nothing to be sold)~~ DONE!
 - Add slightly more products on the market
 - Add more UX features such as more CSS animations to make the experience more interesting
 - Add app routing to be able to switch between Trading and Investing ("Stats" will most likely be ignored for now, but not forgotten)